bnomei/kirby-blueprints/README.md

 ```

 There is one special behaviour to note here.
 You can make the blueprint expand the fields defined by attributes in referencing them by name and setting their value to `true`.
-But this will only work in Blueprints defined in PageModels not for those from PHP blueprint files.
+But this will only work in blueprints defined in PageModels not for those from PHP blueprint files.

 ```php
 Column::make()